 The interesting thing is that although the market the coaches serve may be different, their responses to the questions are usually very similar and have common themes.

 - Don’t confuse activity as progress.
 Being busy doesn’t necessarily equate to making forward progress.
-Knowing the right actions to take that is actually going to make a difference in your business is so important.
+Knowing the right actions to take that’s actually going to make a difference in your business is important.
 The right actions will almost always be around creating new value or solving a problem for a potential client.